cpplain/launch-school-core-curriculum/rb101/lesson_5/notes.md

 - If `<=>` returns `nil` to `sort`, it throws an argument error.
 - It's important to know two things when sorting a collection:
-  - does the object type of the collection elements implement a `<=>` method?
+  1. Does the object type of the collection elements implement a `<=>` method?
-  - if yes, what is the specific implementation of that method?
+  2. If yes, what is the specific implementation of that method?
 - **ASCII Table** - string order is determined by the by the character's position in the ASCII table.
 - Don't need to memorize the ASCII table, but some useful rules to remember are:
   - uppercase letters come before lowercase letters.